GerritCodeReview/aws-gerrit/README.md

 ## Gerrit AWS Templates
-Those are a collection of [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates and scripts to deploy Gerrit in AWS.
+This repository holds a collection of [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates and scripts to deploy Gerrit in AWS.

-The aim is to provide some guidelines and example on how to deploy different Gerrit setups in the Cloud using AWS as provider.

 ## Outline